Riomaggiore

 Turn right for the modern new park office headquarters and info center (tickets for the park and trails, maps and guidebooks for sale, a cybercafe upstairs).
 Keep walking past the park info kiosk and through the tunnel beyond to get to the center of Riomaggiore.

-The main drag, Via C. Columbo, is lined with grocery stores, bars, and restaurants (and, halfway up, a convenient laundromat).
+The main drag, Via C. Colombo, is lined with grocery stores, bars, and restaurants (and, halfway up, a convenient laundromat).
 Partway up on the left—with a semi-interred entrance under a red-white-and-green sign than says "Cinque Terre Antiche"—is the little Museo della Memoria (Museum of Memory).
 This consists of a single room with a handful of antique oddments and accoutrements accompanied by lengthy plaques (in Italian and English) describing the local history, customs, and environments (land and sea).
 Frankly, it wouldn't really be worth the bother if it weren't already free (or, rather, included in Cinque Terre Card you need to access the trails anyway).
 It's open daily 10am–5pm.

-At the foot of Via C. Columbo, the tunnel to the right heads back to the train station, while the tunnel to the left turns and heads down and out to the pretty little harborfront marina.
+At the foot of Via C. Colombo, the tunnel to the right heads back to the train station, while the tunnel to the left turns and heads down and out to the pretty little harborfront marina.

 Keep walking along this path and around the headland to get to the town's small beach, a slope of smooth, bowling ball–sized rocks at the base of a high wall (where there are two showerheads for rinsing off—a nice touch, and unusual for Italy).